SamXl-Codes/Python-SIEM-Log-Analyzer/README.md

 # Python SIEM Log Analyzer

 A log analysis tool that scans Linux system logs (e.g., `auth.log`) to detect suspicious activities such as failed SSH login attempts, brute-force attacks, and privilege escalation attempts.
-Built for entry-level SIEM use cases and security operations automation.
+Built for SIEM use cases and security operations automation.

 ---